Tom Lancashire: Biography

 In 2009, he competed at the World Championships over 1500 metres.
 He finished eighth in his heat, three places outside the automatic qualification places.

 In 2010, he competed in the Commonwealth Games over 1500 metres for England.
 He came fourth in his heat, qualifying easily before the final.
 He finished eighth in the final.
 He also competed at the European Championships that year in the 1500 metres.
 He came third in his heat, qualifying for the final.
 He came tenth out of twelve in the final.

 In 2012, he competed at the European Championships, he competed in the 1500 metres, finishing tenth in his heat and failing to qualify for the final.

-In 2014, after almost two years out of the sport through injury and illness, he finished fourth in the 5000 metres at the British Championships as he looked to step up to that distance in the future.
+In 2014, after almost two years out of the sport through injury and illness, he finished fourth in the 5000 meters at the British Championships as he looked to step up to that distance in the future.

-In 2015, he competed at the British Indoor Championships, coming third in the 3000 metres.
-This meant that he qualified for the European Indoor Championships over 3000 metres.
+In 2015, he competed at the British Indoor Championships, coming third in the 3000 meters.
+This meant that he qualified for the European Indoor Championships over 3000 meters.
 He ran in the second heat, finishing eleventh and failing to qualify for the final.
-He also competed at the British Athletics Championships in the 1500 metres, making it through the heats to come sixth in a time of 3:51.78.
+He also competed at the British Athletics Championships in the 1500 meters, making it through the heats to come sixth in a time of 3:51.78.
 Also that year he competed over the short course in the Great Edinburgh International Cross Country, being the first Briton to finish, and finishing fifth overall.

-In 2016, he began his outdoor season at an IAAF World Challenge meeting, the Golden Spike in Ostrava over the 1500 metres.
+In 2016, he began his outdoor season at an IAAF World Challenge meeting, the Golden Spike in Ostrava over the 1500 meters.
 He ran 3:39.95 to come ninth.
-He also competed at the Diamond League in Birmingham, over 1500 metres.
+He also competed at the Diamond League in Birmingham, over 1500 meters.
 He ran 3:37.77 to come tenth.
 At the end of the year Lancashire made an agreement to be trained by Steve Cram after splitting from his previous coach Steve Vernon.